QilinGu/udacity_ml/projects/capstone/README.md

 Launch your browser and navigate to http://0.0.00:6006.
 You'll see two numbers we're tracking, loss and qmax.
 Click on qmax.

-The separate terminal will now show you
-Tensorboard server activity as it responds to browsers on local port 6006.
-I often let this terminal sit idle so that I can monitor activity.
+The separate terminal now shows the live log data of the Tensorboard web server.
+I often let this terminal sit idle to monitor activity in a separate window.
 When I try a new model, I often stop the application with control-c, then eliminate log files from the ```train`` directory, and restart.
+Crude, yes.
+Effective?
+You bet.

 ## II.
 Analysis
 _(approx. 2-4 pages)_